RamenDR/ocm-ramen-samples/README.md

    kubectl get channel ramen-gitops -n ramen-samples
    ```

+1. Ensure ArgoCD has permissions to read(get, list, watch) OCM resources(placement and placement decisions) -- required for ApplicationSet integration with OCM Placement.
+Hint: If this permission is not there, you can deploy a ClusterRole and Rolebinding with these RBACs.

 ## Sample applications

 In the workloads directory provides samples that can be deployed on